Terms and conditions

 1. About Us

-1.2 If you have any questions about your personal information, please click on “feedback” and select “contact support”.
+1.2 If you have any questions about your personal information, please click on “support” and select “contact support”.

 2. Use of the Website and Online Courses and Content